Paul Ackerman: Legacy

-From 1943 to 1973 he was the music editor of Billboard magazine.
-He worked for Billboard magazine for a total of 47 years.
-He was among the first journalists to write on the newly created rock and roll genre.
+Ackerman was among the first journalists to write on the newly created rock and roll genre.
 He was a scholar knowledgeable in European and American civilization.
 His work focused on popular music of all genres.
 Ackerman enjoyed "rural blues and country idioms".
-He wrote the liner notes to Harry Belafonte's 1958 album of folk ballads, Love Is a Gentle Thing.

 Awards and honors

-Ackerman received a number of awards as a musical journalist and scholar.
+Ackerman received a number of awards as a music journalist and scholar.
 In 1995, he was inducted into the Rock and Roll Hall of Fame, in the non-performer category.